pyeventsourcing/esdbclient/README.md

 )
 ```

-Please note, whilst the append operation is atomic, so that either all
+Please note, the append operation is atomic, so that either all
-or none of a given list of events will be recorded, by design it is only
+or none of a given list of events will be recorded.
+By design it is only
-possible with EventStoreDB to atomically record events in one stream.
+possible with EventStoreDB to atomically record events in one stream,
+which means each operation must only include events of one stream.

+This method takes an optional argument `timeout` which is a float that sets
+a deadline for the completion of the gRPC operation.

 ### Get current stream position